-- O = Original target date for assigned action - C = Current target date for assigned action
+- O = Original target date for assigned action - R = Revised target date for assigned action

-Title Effectiveness of the System of Internal Audit Purpose For Information For Information Report of Head of Audit Services Confidential No Cabinet Member Councillor Tim Evans Key Decision No Report Author Deanna Harris Summary and Key Issues A review of the system of internal aud Accounts and Audit Regulations.
-A review of the system of internal audit is a statutory requirement of the Accounts and Audit Regulations.
-In order to satisfy this requirement consideration is given in this report to: Internal Audit aims and objectives Compliance with the Chartered Institute of Public Finance and Accountancy (CIPFA) Code of Practice 2006 and the new Public Sector Internal Audit Standards External audit assessment/ reliance on Internal Audit Internal Audit work - 2012/13 Improvement plan - 2013/14 Financial Implications There are none.
-Corporate Priority This item is not in the list of Corporate Priorities Recommendations There are no recommendations.

-- 1.1 The Accounts and Audit Regulations (Amendment) (England) Regulations state that "the relevant body shall, at least once in each year, conduct a review of the effectiveness of its system of internal audit". - 1.2 The nature of this review has not been specified but advice has been obtained regarding issues which should be considered, and these are detailed under paragraph 2 below.
-This report is independently reviewed by the Council's Management Team and Audit Committee.
-The work of Audit Service is independently reviewed by senior management, external audit and Audit Committee. - 1.3 Internal Audit is a statutory function and it is the responsibility of the Council to 'maintain an adequate and effective system of internal audit...' - 1.4 The Audit Service at Spelthorne is responsible for: - (a) Providing assurance to the authority that risk management processes, control systems, accounting records and governance arrangements are in place and operating properly. - (b) Providing advice regarding risk, internal control and governance arrangements. - (c) Assisting management in assessment of risk. - (d) Undertaking special investigations as necessary. - (e) Testing of financial and IT systems on behalf of external audit.
+Title Effectiveness of the system of Internal Audit Purpose of the report To note Report Author Head of Audit Partnership - Deanna Harris Cabinet Member Councillor Tim Evans Confidential No Corporate Priority N/A Cabinet Values Accountability Recommendations The Audit Committee is asked to note the report.

-- 2.1 Meeting aims and objectives - 2.2 Aims and objectives are set out in the Service Plan these are largely focussed on fulfilling statutory requirements and compliance with professional standards.
-The Audit Plan sets out proposed work for the year and was approved by Audit Committee in March.
-Actual work undertaken is reported to the Audit Committee in June and December. - 2.3 Compliance with the Chartered Institute of Public Finance and Accountancy (CIPFA) Code of Practice 2006 and new Public Sector Internal Audit Standards - 2.4 Professional standards define the way in which the Internal Audit service should undertake its functions and also set out its organisational status. - 2.5 The implications of the new Public Internal Audit Standards were reported to Audit Committee in March 2013.
-All Internal Audit staff have signed up to a Code of Ethics based on the new standards. - 2.6 The revised Internal Audit Manual ensures all practices are aligned to the Public Sector Internal Audit Standards. - 2.7 External audit assessment / reliance on internal audit - 2.8 External audit continue to place reliance on the work of Internal Audit to support their opinions. - 2.9 Internal Audit Work 2012/13
+- 1.1 The Accounts and Audit Regulations (Amendment) (England) Regulations state that "the relevant body shall, at least once in each year, conduct a review of the effectiveness of its system of internal audit". - 1.2 This review takes into consideration: - (a) Statutory requirements for Internal Audit - (b) Compliance with the Public Sector Internal Audit Standards - (c) External Audit assessment - (d) Internal Audit output / outcomes 2013/14 - (e) Improvement plan 2014/15 - 1.3 Statutory requirements - 1.4 Aims and objectives for Internal Audit are set out in the Service Plan these are largely focussed on fulfilling statutory requirements and compliance with professional standards.
+The Audit Plan sets out proposed work in each financial year and is approved annually by the Audit Committee in March.
+Actual work undertaken is reported at Audit Committee meetings in December and June. - 1.5 Compliance with Public Sector Internal Audit Standards - 1.6 The Public Internal Audit Standards define the way in which the Internal Audit service should undertake its functions and also set out its organisational status. - 1.7 The implications of the new standards were reported to the Audit Committee in March 2013 and Members agreed a revised Audit Charter to reflect new requirements in June 2013.

-- 2.10 The Annual Audit report presented to the June meeting of the Audit Committee sets out audit work undertaken during the year.
-This included progress with the monitoring of key Council projects. - 2.11 The team continued to manage the Council's risk management process which includes regular updating of the Corporate Risk Register, and reporting to members of Audit Committee and Cabinet. - 2.12 The audit partnership with Elmbridge continues and successfully delivers savings, efficiencies and improved resilience.
-Auditors have worked across the two sites, information has been shared and joint training undertaken.
-Salaries and job descriptions of auditors were aligned across the audit partnership. - 2.13 The development of partnership working continued with the sale of ICT expertise to Woking and Elmbridge. - 2.14 The team satisfactorily completed testing of all key financial and ICT systems and this was used by external auditors, KPMG. - 2.15 Work continued to raise awareness on the risk of fraud and the implications of the Bribery Act.
-Member fraud awareness training took place and a member of staff in the partnership team undertook professional investigation training.
-Audit continued to work with the Head of Housing to develop a strategy for developing and widening the Housing Benefit fraud function, particularly in relation to potential tenancy fraud. - 2.16 The role of the Audit Committee continued to develop particularly in the monitoring of outstanding actions relating to corporate risks.
+- 1.8 All Internal Audit staff have signed up to a Code of Ethics based on the Public Sector Internal Audit Standards. - 1.9 The revised Internal Audit Manual ensures all practices are aligned to the Public Sector Internal Audit Standards. - 1.10 External audit assessment - 1.11 External audit assess the work of Internal Audit annually, although they are no longer allowed to use Internal Audit work to inform their own opinions.
+No issues of concern were raised by external audit in 2013/14. - 1.12 Internal Audit output / outcomes 2013/14 - 1.13 The primary purpose (and outcome) of Internal Audit is to provide management and Members with assurance that the Council's key risks are being properly managed, and to advise on enhancing control where necessary. - 1.14 The Annual Audit report presented to the June 2014 meeting of the Audit Committee sets out audit work undertaken during 2013/14. - 1.15 The team continued to manage the Council's risk management process which includes regular updating of the Corporate Risk Register, and reporting to members of Audit Committee and Cabinet. - 1.16 The audit partnership with Elmbridge continues to deliver savings, efficiencies and improved resilience.
+Auditors have worked across the two sites, information has been shared and joint training undertaken. - 1.17 The development of partnership working continued with the sale of ICT expertise to Woking and Elmbridge. - 1.18 In addition to fulfilling its statutory functions, Internal Audit:: - (a) Supported management in a number of investigations during the year. - (b) Provided advice to managers/internal working groups aimed at improving risk management and increased control. - 1.19 Audit performance is managed through the Council's performance management framework.
+Performance reviews are carried out annually, service targets are monitored and an appraisal system is in place for Audit staff. - 1.20 The role of the Audit Committee continued to develop particularly in the monitoring of outstanding actions relating to corporate risks.

-3. IMPROVEMENT PLAN 2013/14
+2. IMPROVEMENT PLAN 2014/15